EA-Gadgeter/Card-Component/README.md

 # Frontend Mentor - Product preview card component attempt

-This is my attempt to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is my solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 This website has a lot of challenges to practice Frontend, check it out.

 If you are seeing this because of **Frontend Mentor**, some help with current issues will be helpful and appreciated, I've recently started to learn Frontend Development.